RosaMeyer/2023-lectures/README.md

-# 2023-lectures
+# Lectures 2022

-Code used during lectures in 2023
+This repo contains demonstration code that has been used during the course of 2022 Spring at the dat-øk bachelor course in Microeconomics B (MikøkB).